gebeuhler/credit-cards/README.md

 To run from a file:

-java -cp bin RunCreditCardProcessor <filename>
+java -cp bin RunCreditCardProcessor data/transactions.txt

-data/transactions.txt is supplied

 Design Decisions: